 Open a business bank account

-I recommend using the same bank you’re already banking at for personal purposes.
-It makes it easier and quicker to pay yourself by transferring money to your personal checking account within the same bank.
+I recommend using the same bank you already use for your personal accounts.
+This makes it easier and quicker to pay yourself by transferring money to your personal checking account within the same bank.

-As soon as your business bank account is set up, use it EXCLUSIVELY for business expenses.
-You can, and should, pay yourself from your business, but do that by transferring money to your personal account or writing a check.
-Don’t use the business account for personal expenses.
+Once your business bank account is set up, use it exclusively for business expenses.
+You should pay yourself from your business by transferring money to your personal account or writing a check.
+Don’t use the business bank account or business credit card for personal expenses.

 Get a liability insurance policy

-Not every state requires businesses to carry liability insurance, but I recommend doing it anyway.
+While not every state requires businesses to carry liability insurance, I recommend that all certified bookkeepers and bookkeeping professionals consider it a non-negotiable part of their startup costs

 I use an online insurance broker for my business insurance needs.
 I pay $300 per year for my $1 million coverage.
 With no employees and a relatively small business, that’s a tiny price to pay for peace of mind.